linuxjuggler/php-and-nginx/README.md

 **Small note**: The user we use here is `root` feel free to change it.

-### OpCache
+### Zend OPcache

-You can manage opcache using the environment variables
+You can manage Zend OPcache using the environment variables

 ```
 PHP_OPCACHE_VALIDATE_TIMESTAMPS=0